 - Prompts users to leverage the feature over and over again

-Use contextual nudges & walkthroughs to show customers relevant content depending upon their context.
+Use contextual nudges & walkthroughs to show customers relevant content depending on their context.
 Nudge them towards features based on not just their previous activity but also external factors such as location, weather, time, etc.

 Pro Tip: Gamify the entire onboarding experience to engage users and reward the ones who use your product the most.